cccbr/runningatower/content/docs/buildingateam/planning/index.md

     - On 8, or more, pieces will generally be longer.
     - 4-5 minutes is a suitable time for rounds and call changes.
     - Allow 2-3 minutes to change over between pieces.
-- The above calculations result in around 9 pieces of ringing.
 {{</hint>}}

 ## Plan Ahead